IT Band Syndrome Recovery Time: What the Research Actually Shows

 The variance comes down to three factors: how long you ran through pain before stopping, whether you address the underlying biomechanical cause, and how you manage training load during the return.

-Why some runners recover in 4 weeks and others take 6 months
+Why do some runners recover in 4 weeks and others take 6 months?

 The single biggest predictor of IT band recovery time is how long you trained through symptoms before taking action.
 ITBS is a compression injury where the IT band impinges against the lateral femoral epicondyle at approximately 30 degrees of knee flexion.
 Each running stride at that angle creates compression.
 The more strides you accumulate while symptomatic, the more sensitised the tissue becomes.